department-of-veterans-affairs/va.gov-team/products/health-care/foreign-medical-program/10-7959f-1/10-7959f-1 product outline.md

 ## Problem Statement
 Veterans who are living or traveling outside the U.S. with a service connected disability are only able to apply for health care benefits by filling out the paper form and sending it through mail or fax.

-How might we improve the experience of Veterans living overseas who are applying for VA health care services?
+How might we improve the experience of Veterans living or traveling overseas who are applying for VA health care services?

 ## Desired User Outcomes